skeoop/skeoop.github.io/Project-Reviews.md

 Online docs list dependencies but no explanation of design or *how* you used design patterns or technology.
 Just listing them (as in docs) is not helpful.

-Reference to MySQL connector should refer to MySQL download site.
+Reference to MySQL connector should refer to MySQL download site, not someone's Github repo.

 ## Checker Game

-Game doesn't implement all the rules. a) can't jump multiple pieces, b) no sacrifice (lose a piece because you didn't jump an opponent piece when it was possible).
+Game doesn't implement all the rules of checkers. a) can't jump multiple pieces, b) no sacrifice (lose a piece because you didn't jump an opponent piece when it was possible).
 Since the app is not that complex,
-I think you should completely implement the rules of game.
+I think you should completely implement the rules of the game.

 Documentation is OK but no explanation of technology or how you did it.